gymore-io/winput/readme.md

 ## Target

 This crate aims to be lowlevel and straitforward enough to be used as a backend for other, more general crates of the genre.
-For this purpose, the "minimal" feature disables most of the stuff that is not really part of *Windows*' input system (things like [`Keylike`], for example).
+For this purpose, the "minimal" feature disables most of the stuff that is not really part of *Windows*' input system (things like [`Keylike`], for example, that are mostly there for convenience).

 ## Examples